patrickpr/trapdirector/docs/10-createrule.md

 ![trap-1](img/create-rule-1.jpg)

-You can choose between hosts or hostgroups :
+You can choose between hosts or hostgroups:
 - When selecting a host, the trap receiver will take it's source IP
-- When selecting a hostgroup, the trap receiver will take all IP addresses of all hosts in this hostgroup (! performance issues (maybe) ! )
+- When selecting a hostgroup, the trap receiver will take all IP addresses of all hosts in this hostgroup (! performance issues (maybe) !)

 In both cases, you must have a service attached to the host or hostgroup that accepts passive checks (see ![here](15-mib.md) for more info)